Thomas Schroll

-Thomas Schroll (born 26 November 1965) is an Austria former bobsledder who competed from the late-1980s to the mid-1990s.
+Thomas Schroll (born 26 November 1965) is an Austrian former bobsledder who competed from the late-1980s to the mid-1990s.
 He won a gold medal in the four-men event with teammates Ingo Appelt, Harald Winkler and Gerhard Haidacher at the 1992 Winter Olympics of Albertville.
 Schroll also finished fourth in the two-man event with Appelt at those same games.

 Schroll also won a silver medal in the four-man event at the 1995 FIBT World Championships in Winterberg.